a-b-street/abstreet/docs/roadmap.md

 Support more cities:

 - generalize the import pipeline (mostly done)
-- manage if everybody downloads all cities or not
 - write docs/tools to help people add new cities without programming experience
 - add support for non-OpenStreetMap input: GeoJSON for parking in Perth, other trip demand sources, etc